 - 1. A completed application form - 2.
 Official high school transcript or equivalent.
 It is the responsibility of the applicants to have their transcripts sent directly to the University. - Students applying with a 2.70 grade point average (GPA) or higher are accepted without reservation. - Students applying with a GPA between 2.0 and 2.69 will be accepted but may be placed in the Academic Success Program. - Students applying with a GPA lower than a 2.0 will be required to submit an essay and an educator reference which will be reviewed by a committee.
-Those admitted by the committee will be placed in the Academic Success Program. - There are higher admission standards for the pre-professional and teacher education programs offered as part of the consortium with Cornerstone University. - 3.
+Those admitted by the committee will be placed in the Academic Success Program. - Provisional admission status is granted to students who are missing their final (diploma conferred) official transcript.
+The provisional status will be removed once the final official transcript is received.
+Grace Christian will re-evaluate student academic status upon the reception of the final transcript. - There are higher admission standards for the pre-professional and teacher education programs offered as part of the consortium with Cornerstone University. - 3.
 ACT or SAT Scores are not required for admission to Grace Christian University; however, scores received may be used for advising and placement.
 Scores may also be requirement due to consortium admission requirements for selected programs. - At the time of taking the test, students should request that a record of their scores be sent to Grace Christian University. - The ACT college code number is 2001. - The SAT college code is 0809. - 4.
-Students will be required to take a Christian Life Assessment, view a video explaining the Christian nature of the institution, and affirm the desire to attend Grace Christian University.
+Students will be required to take a Christian Life Assessment, view a video explaining the Christian nature of the institution, and affirm to live within the guidelines of the student handbook while at Grace Christian University.